In 2022, tuition for full-time Norwich University students was $42,860 a year.

 Norwich University has the same tuition for international students as for those from out of state.

 International students usually do not qualify for for loans or grants from the U.S. government, but should research private or Norwich University-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Norwich University:

 •Norwich University-specific scholarships

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Norwich University is $14,854 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Norwich University is $15,800 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining halls.

 |Total Estimated Costs|